 All inflammatory breast cancers start as stage III (T4dNXM0) since they involve the skin.
-If the cancer has spread outside the breast to distant areas it is stage IV.
+If the cancer has spread outside the breast to distant parts of the body, it is stage IV.

 For more information, read about breast cancer staging.

-Inflammatory breast cancer (IBC) is considered an aggressive cancer because it grows quickly, is more likely to have spread at the time it’s found, and is more likely to come back after treatment than other types of breast cancer.
-The outlook is generally not as good as it is for other types of breast cancer.
+Inflammatory breast cancer (IBC) tends to grow quickly, is more likely to have spread at the time it’s found, and is more likely to come back after treatment than most other types of breast cancer.
+Because of this, the survival rates are generally not as high as they are for other types of breast cancer.

 Survival rates can give you an idea of what percentage of people with the same type and stage of cancer are still alive a certain amount of time (usually 5 years) after they were diagnosed.
 They can’t tell you how long you will live, but they may help give you a better understanding of how likely it is that your treatment will be successful.